irfanullahjan/cm3035-advanced-web-development/final/README.md

 I have a custom `FormikInput` component at location `frontend/components` and in there I get the form input's `onChange` handlers and other details using a React hook called `useField`.
 This component then simply from the React context knows the form it is included in and lets the formik handle it state using `name` prop.

 Formik then calls appropriate methods I passdd into `useFormik` hook e.g. `onSubmit` based on user actions.

+For forms that allow upload of files such the signup for which allows attaching a profile picture, because we have binary data, I transform the JavaScript object given to me by Formik into a `FormData` object that emulates the trandistional HTML forms and allows sending of the binary data.

+For doing the API calls (not just forms submission but AJAX calls in general), I have used custom methods `fetcher` and `fetcherSwr` located in `frontend/utils`.
+The latter is used with [SWR](https://swr.vercel.app/) a library that implements "stale while revalidate" pattern i.e. we display the cached values to the user while we refetch the fresh data.
+Please see `frontend/pages/index.tsx` for an example.

 ### Validation